Georgia Assistance and Financial Aid Programs.

 Georgia Food Stamp

-This program will provides monthly benefits to low-income households that need help and it will assist them with paying for the cost of food.
+This government assistance program will provides monthly benefits to low-income households that need help and it will assist them with paying for the cost of food.
 A household may be a family, one person living alone, or several, unrelated individuals who are living together who routinely purchase and prepare their meals together.
 Anyone may apply for food stamp benefits.
 This aid and voucher program will help households that have limited resources and income.
 1-800-869-1150

 Discounts on Telephone Bills